TransitScreen/CityMotion-Plugin/Documentation/CityMotion-Plugin-Documentation.md

-# CityMotion-Plugin Documentation
+# Actionfigure Mobile Plugin Documentation

 **Version 1.5.+**

-CityMotion-Plugin provides local real-time transportation information in a web app designed to be integrated into other iOS or Android apps.
-The Plugin loads the CityMotion-Web (CMW) web app, which runs on a ReactJS framework.
+Actionfigure Mobile Plugin provides local real-time transportation information in a web app designed to be integrated into other iOS or Android apps.
+The Plugin loads Actionfigure's CityMotion-Web (CMW) web app, which runs on a ReactJS framework.
 This app performs standard HTTP calls about every minute to update transportation information and display it on "cards".

 # Core Features